SELab-2/OSOC-6/backend/README.md

 ### Webhook

-Should the tally form ever get new questions or get recreated, you will need to update/add/remove some parts of the `QuestionKey` enum.
+Should the tally form ever get new questions or get recreated, you will need to update/add/remove some parts of the `QuestionKey` enum and update/add/remove the corresponding properties in `./src/main/resources/tally-ids.properties`.
 To test whether your changes work on your local machine, you have two options:

 * Use the provided tests in `WebhookEndpointTests`.
-You can easily add more testfiles in the `resources/testdata` directory and then load them in the mentioned test file.
-To acquire the testdata, first add a webhook to the tally form (does not have to be a valid one).
+You can easily replace the testfiles in the `./src/test/resources/testdata` directory.
+These two files are automatically loaded when running the tests.
+To acquire the testdata, first add a webhook to the tally form
+(does not have to be a valid one).
 Next, fill in and submit the form.
 Now you can go to the events log of the webhook in tally.
 Here the request body can be copied and placed in your .json test file.
 * Use https://my.webhookrelay.com.
 This service allows you to take incoming requests and send them to your localhost server.
 You will need to install a command line tool to get this working.
 Their website provides a tutorial on the complete setup.
 The only downside is that you are limited to 150 requests per month.

+### Initial data

+All data in the `./src/main/resources/data.sql` file will be saved to the database when the application is started.
+It is very easy to add new data or to remove existing data.
+Simply add the data using regular SQL INSERT statements.
+Don't forget to add `ON CONFLICT DO NOTHING` at the end of the statements.
+This makes sure that when some of the data is already present, no conflicts occur.

 ## Tests